readthedocs/readthedocs.org/docs/guides/mkdocs-old-versions.rst

    and check if your docs keep building successfully.

+More detailed information about how to specify dependencies can be found :ref:`here <guides/specifying-dependencies:Specifying Dependencies>`.

 Upgrade your custom theme to be compatible with newer mkdocs versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~